What’s a Buyer Broker Agreement, And What Should You Know Before Signing One?

 Two types of compensation could be listed in this section of the agreement: Retainer fee and payment.

-Retainer fees are placed in the agreement to compensate agents for their time and any expenses that may have been incurred while looking for a buyer’s dream home.
-Frequently, agents will use retainer fees as a way to differentiate the serious buyers from the ones that aren’t committed.
+Retainer fees are included in the agreement to compensate agents for their time and any expenses incurred while looking for a buyer’s dream home.
+Frequently, agents use retainer fees to differentiate serious buyers from uncommitted ones.

-“When you’re dealing with a for sale by owner house, that seller isn’t tied into any kind of relationship with the multiple listing system,” explains Dan Robins, a 20-year agent in West Chester, Pennsylvania.
+“When you’re dealing with a for sale by owner house, that seller isn’t tied into any kind of relationship with the multiple listing service,” explains Dan Robins, a 23-year agent in West Chester, Pennsylvania.

 “Buyers need to be aware of that before they sign.”